vgratian/cosine/README.md

-Output is a number between -1 and 1, where 1 means the two vectors are completely similar (or identical), 0 means they have no similarity at all and -1 means they are opposite of each other.
+Output is a number between -1 and 1, where 1 means the two vectors are completely similar (or identical), 0 means they have no similarity at all and -1 means they are opposites of each other.

 # Computational performance